Paul Antle is a native of St. John’s.

-Paul came from a family of eight and grew up in a modest bungalow.
+Paul came from a family of eight.
 He was the first person in his family to graduate from university.
-And like many people, he needed student loans.
-From his parent’s basement on Jasper Street, he started his first business with nothing.
-He had the determination and spirit to build on that modest beginning, and today he employs well over 400 people across the province.
-Paul has had to work for everything he has achieved.
+He started his first business in his parents’ basement.
+He had the determination and spirit to build on that modest beginning, and today he employs more than 400 people across the province.

 Paul graduated from Memorial with a B.Sc. in chemistry and went on to receive a master’s degree in chemical engineering.
 He attended Harvard Business School, and upon graduation was voted co-valedictorian by his classmates.

 Paul spearheaded the campaign to raise $6.5 million for Rainbow Riders, which supports children and youth with disabilities.
 He and his wife contribute to many community causes like Stella’s Circle, Children’s Wish Foundation, and the Bannerman Park Foundation.
 Paul actively supports the local arts community – during his term as chair of the Newfoundland Symphony Orchestra, he returned the orchestra to sound financial footing from a significant deficit.